TV Fronteira Paulista: Globo affiliate

 In 1994, after obtaining a license for VHF channel 13 and affiliation with Rede Globo, which until then was represented in Presidente Prudente by a branch of TV Globo Oeste Paulista, Paulo Lima shut down TV Pontal on channel 6, and used the station's headquarters to establish the new affiliate of the Rio network.

-The station was opened on June 1, 1994, by its shareholder, Paulo César de Oliveira Lima.
+The station was launched on 1 June 1994 by its shareholder, Paulo César de Oliveira Lima.
 With the highest audience ratings on regional over-the-air TV, it shows Rede Globo programming, as well as local programs that value the region, always with the standard of quality and diversification that TV Globo maintains.

 It was Evandro Guimarães who came up with the name for the station, justifying the fact that its coverage area was not just the Pontal region of western São Paulo, and that the usage of the word "fronteira" (border) also represented a technological border.

 Through constant investments, already in December 1997, it was the first entirely digital station in Brazil, relocating to a new building in the process.
 Even though there was still no digital television in the country yet, it began to produce digital content, gaining significant quality in local productions and optimizing production time.
 The picture quality of the station was also improved.
-The jump to digital equipment also implied the cration of new programs, such as Nosso Campo (produced by TV Fronteira and wit the co-operation of adjacent affiliates in Rio Preto and Bauru) and, from 2005, the local interest program Fronteira do Brasil.
+The jump to digital equipment also implied the creation of new programs, such as Nosso Campo (produced by TV Fronteira and wit the co-operation of adjacent affiliates in Rio Preto and Bauru) and, from 2005, the local interest program Fronteira do Brasil.

 A new studio, adapted to the new Praça TV standard, was unveiled in 2018.

-On April 19, 2022, TV Fronteira Paulista announced the closure of its branch in the city of Dracena, leading to the dismissal of all employees.
+On 19 April 2022, TV Fronteira Paulista announced the closure of its branch in the city of Dracena, leading to the dismissal of all employees.
 The information caught employees by surprise, who claimed there were no economic problems.